UnsafePointer/cocoapods-amimono/README.md

 Currently this plugin has the following limitations:

 * You will have modify your `post_install` hook.
 This is necessary because the CocoaPods plugin API currently doesn't offer everything that the gem needs.
-* Only dependencies compiled from source will work.
-This means dependencies with bundled binaries (like vendored static frameworks) won't work.
-You will have to add these manually to your Xcode project.

 ## Installation